Michelle F. Moseley Counseling

 And I think of the number of these women who still long to find a faith-based space that understands their experience and is both trauma-informed as well as responsive to the impact of trauma on individuals.

 So many folks have experienced rejection, spiritual abuse, and religious trauma along their path to figuring out their spirituality.
-What would the statistics in the aforementioned surveys look like if faith-based spaces were led by those who were educated about trauma and committed to being a trauma-sensitive space?
+What would the statistics in the aforementioned surveys look like if faith-based spaces were led by those who were educated about trauma and committed cultivating trauma-responsive spaces and interactions?

 What Can Faith Leaders Do?

-Faith leaders have lots of ways to become more trauma-informed, that is, to increase the knowledge that one has about trauma.
+Faith leaders have many options available to help them become more trauma-informed, that is, to increase your knowledge about trauma and its impacts.

 Here are some books that speak to trauma from various perspectives: